lucasmalara/my-golf-club/README.md

 # Screenshots

-Following cases have to be followed:
+The following cases have to be followed:

 1. [Unauthenticated](#1-unauthenticated)